Celeborn2BeAlive/openglnoel/docs/gltf-viewer-01-intro-02-sdk.md

 #### Compile the project

-Once configuration is done we need to compile the project:
+Once configuration is done we need to compile the project.

 ```bash
 cmake --build . -j # We use "." to point the current working directory, which is the build directory. -j is to build with all cores.
 ```

+The -j option is only supported on recent version of CMake.

 If you read CMake tutorials online, they may ask you to use make instead:
 ```bash